floatplane/MitsuQTT/README.md

 You should only have to build and deploy the code once onto your hardware - subsequent updates can be done over-the-air (OTA).

 ### Configuration
-If all goes well, the WiFi hardware will create its own access point that you can join.
+If all goes well, the WiFi hardware will create its own ad-hoc network that you can join.
 Look for an access point of the form `HVAC_XXXX` and connect to it.
 Then visit http://192.168.1.1 or http://setup to get to the initial configuration screen.
 Here, you'll enter a name for your hardware (use a hostname - no spaces!) as well as login information for the wireless network you want the hardware to connect to.

 After saving and restarting, you'll be ready to configure your hardware through the Setup screen - in particular, you'll want to set up an MQTT connection to use this with Home Assistant, Node-RED, or any other automation technology.